ifffah/datafolio/README.md

 ## Introduction
 Hello!
 This is Iffah Asmawi's Data Analyst Portfolio.

 This repository is a collection of my data projects.
-The projects delve into a variety of different topics that I'm personally interested in.
+The projects delve into a variety of different topics that I'm interested in.
 They are also a means to further test my skills and develop new techniques involved in data analytics.

 Currently I am a data analyst apprentice at the State Judiciary Department and looking forward to advancing my career into an entry-level position.